 The Supreme Court's decision in McNeely clarified the law and made it a requirement to obtain warrants for searches when a person does not consent to a blood draw for a blood test.
 To compensate for this change in Texas law, more and more magistrates stay on duty 24/7 in many municipalities and counties.
 Other places have instituted “no refusal weekends” where judges remain on-call for this very purpose: to approve search warrants during the weekends, regardless the time of day or night it is.

 Houston DWI attorney Doug Murphy routinely teaches lawyers at continuing legal education seminars how to defeat search warrants, and how to successfully challenge blood testing procedures.
 A person charged with a DWI with child passenger offense needs an experienced, reputable DWI lawyer who is knowledgeable about the relevant laws, including search and seizure, the procedures and science of blood tests, and police procedures.

 Seek Legal Representation Right Away

-SJF's carry stiff penalties that could threaten your career, reputation and livelihood - not to mention your ability to provide for the livelihood of your kids.
+A state jail felony carries stiff penalties that could threaten your career, reputation and livelihood - not to mention your ability to provide for the livelihood of your kids.
 It is imperative that you speak to an experienced Houston, Texas DWI attorney and fight your DWI with a child passenger charge.
 Doug Murphy is devoted to providing a powerhouse defense in your DWI case.
 Experienced Houston DWI attorney Doug Murphy will use all the applicable and appropriate legal means available to help you fight this charge, so you are free to move on with life.
 Do not let a Texas DWI with a Child Passenger charge put your rights in jeopardy.
 Get the skilled legal counsel you need and contact Doug Murphy today.